euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 * Intermediate read-only queries can be inserted into a batch to gather simulated data useful for display
 * The results are available even if status checks would cause a failure, for example so that a user can see exactly what is causing the failure
-* Although internally simulations work by reverting, the recommended interface returns it as regular return data, which causes fewer compatibility problems (sometimes error data is mangled or dropped).
+* Although internal simulations work by reverting, the recommended interface returns it as regular return data, which causes fewer compatibility problems (sometimes error data is mangled or dropped).
 This is the reason for `batchRevert`: You can't do a "try/catch" without an external call, so this must be an external function, although we recommend using the `batchSimulation` entry point instead.
 * Simulations don't have the side-effect of making regular batches create large return-data (which would be gas inefficient)

 ## Transient Storage

 In order to maintain the execution context, access to the same variables must occur from different invocations of the EVC.
 This means that they must be held in storage, and not memory.
 Unfortunately, storage is expensive compared to memory.
-Luckily, the EVM protocol may soon specify a new type of memory lifetime: transient storage that is accessible to multiple invocations, but is inexpensive to access.
+Luckily, the EVM protocol may soon specify a new type of memory lifetime: transient storage that is accessible to multiple invocations but is inexpensive to access.

 In order to take advantage of transient storage, the contracts have been structured to keep all the variables that should be stored in transient storage in a separate base class contract `TransientStorage`.
 By optionally overriding this at compile-time, both old and new networks can be supported.